allure-framework/allure2/.github/ISSUE_TEMPLATE.md

 * Note: for support questions, please use Stackoverflow or Gitter**.
 * This repository's issues are reserved for feature requests and bug reports.
 *
-* In case of problems with Allure Jenkins plugin** please use the following repository
+* In case of any problems with Allure Jenkins plugin** please use the following repository
 * to create an issue: https://github.com/jenkinsci/allure-plugin/issues
 *
 * Make sure you have a clear name for your issue.
-The name should starts with capital
+The name should starts with a capital
-* letter and no dot required in the end of the sentence.
+* letter and no dot is required in the end of the sentence.
 An example of good issue names:
 *
 * - The report is broken in IE11
 * - Add an ability to disable default plugins